deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 Let’s deploy the HPA.

-1. Create a file with the name `prometheus_rule_nims.yaml` with the below content to create  the prometheus rules for the above custom metric.
-Adjust the labels (app, other prometheus labels) according to the current deployed prometheus instance.
+1. Create a file with the name `prometheus_rule_nims.yaml` with the below content to create  the Prometheus rules for the above custom metric.
+Adjust the labels (app, other Prometheus labels) according to the current deployed Prometheus instance.

 ```yaml
 apiVersion: monitoring.coreos.com/v1